 For your convenience and pleasure, an Exterior Entertainment Center is an available option on the Essex.
-This entertainment center features a LCD flat screen television mounted on a pivoting bracket for ease of viewing, and an AM/FM/CD stereo and speakers to provide outside music when desired.
+This entertainment center features an LCD flat screen television mounted on a pivoting bracket for ease of viewing, and an AM/FM/CD stereo and speakers to provide outside music when desired.

 The LCD television is mounted on a swivel bracket that allows you to swing the TV out and away from the basement compartment, and to swivel it to allow for better viewing angles.
-To release the television from its retainers, grasp the sides of the TV firmly at the supplied "cut outs" and pull it directly toward you.
+To release the television from its retainers, grasp the sides of the TV firmly and pull it directly toward you.
 It will release and swing freely to the desired viewing position.
-To store the TV for travel, swing it back into the opening, taking care to align the retaining brackets on the back of the TV with the catches mounted on the bracket wall.
-Press the television firmly into place until the catches have snapped into place and the TV is flush in the opening.
+To store the TV for travel, swing it back into the opening, taking that it is fully latched.